 The judges’ decision is final and no correspondence will be entered into.

 The Jane Grigson Trust reserves the right to change the panel of judges without notice.

 Shortlist and Winner

-The winner of the Award will be announced at an award-giving ceremony at Quo Vadis, Soho in March 2018.
+The winner of the Award will be announced at an award-giving ceremony in March 2022.
 The winner must be available to attend the ceremony to receive the Award.